zdravkov/kendo-docs/api/wrappers/php/Kendo/Data/DataSourceTransportRead.md

     ?>

 ### data
-Data to be send to the server.
-Refer to the jQuery.ajax documentation for further info.
+Additional parameters which are sent to the remote service.Refer to the jQuery.ajax documentation for further info.

 #### Returns
 `\Kendo\Data\DataSourceTransportRead`